-Stockholders' Equity (Net Assets) - At March 31, 2020 and December 31, 2019, there were 500,000 shares of \$10.00 par value preferred stock authorized and unissued.
+Stockholders' Equity (Net Assets) - At June 30, 2020 and December 31, 2019, there were 500,000 shares of \$10.00 par value preferred stock authorized and unissued.

-On April 22, 2020, the Board of Directors approved a new share repurchase plan, which authorizes the Corporation to repurchase shares of the Corporation's outstanding common stock with an aggregate cost of up to \$1,500,000 at prices per share of common stock of no greater than the then current net asset value.
+On April 22, 2020, the Board of Directors approved a new share repurchase plan, which authorizes the Corporation to repurchase shares of the Corporation's outstanding common stock with an aggregate cost of up to \$1,500,000 at prices per share of common stock no greater than the then current net asset value.
 This new share repurchase authorization lasts for a period of 12 months from the authorization date, until April 22, 2021.
 This new share repurchase plan supplants and replaces the share repurchase authorization that was previously approved by the Board of Directors in October 2019.
 Prior to the April 22, 2020 new share repurchase plan, in October 2019 the Board of Directors extended the repurchase authorization of up to 1,541,046 shares of the Common Stock on the open market at prices no greater than the then current net asset value.
+The Corporation purchased 1,300 shares for the treasury at a total cost of \$14,304 during the six months ended June 30, 2020.
+No shares were repurchased during the six months ended June 30, 2019.